siberfx/typesense-scout/README.md

 ```

 ## Migrating from devloopsnet/laravel-typesense
-- Replace `devloopsnet/laravel-typesense` in your composer.json requirements with `typesense/laravel-scout-typesense-driver`
+- Replace `devloopsnet/laravel-typesense` in your composer.json requirements with `siberfx/typesense-scout`
 - The Scout driver is now called `typesense`, instead of `typesensesearch`.
 This should be reflected by setting the SCOUT_DRIVER env var to `typesense`,
   and changing the config/scout.php config key from `typesensesearch` to `typesense`
-- Instead of importing `Devloops\LaravelTypesense\*`, you should import `Typesense\LaravelTypesense\*`
+- Instead of importing `Devloops\LaravelTypesense\*`, you should import `Siberfx\Typesense\*`
-- Instead of models implementing `Devloops\LaravelTypesense\Interfaces\TypesenseSearch`, they should implement `Typesense\LaravelTypesense\Interfaces\TypesenseDocument`
+- Instead of models implementing `Devloops\LaravelTypesense\Interfaces\TypesenseSearch`, they should implement `Siberfx\Typesense\Interfaces\TypesenseDocument`

 ## Authors
-This package was originally authored by [Abdullah Al-Faqeir](https://github.com/AbdullahFaqeir) and his company DevLoops: https://github.com/devloopsnet/laravel-scout-typesense-engine.
+This package was originally authored by [Selim Görmüş](https://github.com/AbdullahFaqeir) and his company DevLoops: https://github.com/devloopsnet/laravel-scout-typesense-engine.
 It has since been adopted into the Typesense Github org.

 Other key contributors include: